-For people in this category, their risk of colorectal cancer is as high at age 40 as the general population is at age 50 (see Colorectal cancer risk according to family history).
-Their risk of colorectal cancer at age 40 ranges from approximately 0.88% to 1.8%, which is approximately equivalent to the risk for people in category 1 at age 50 (1.0%).
-Accordingly, 2-yearly screening from age 40 is appropriate.
-By age 50 their 10-year colorectal cancer risk is approximately 2.9 to 5.7%, which is sufficiently high to warrant screening by 5-yearly colonoscopy.
+People in this group who do not have a known or suspected genetic syndrome have a 10-year risk of colorectal cancer approximately 10 years younger than people from category 1 (see Colorectal cancer risk according to family history).
+Therefore, their risk of colorectal cancer at age 40 is approximately 0.88% to 1.8%, and approximately equivalent to the risk for people in category 1 at age 50 (1.0%).
+Accordingly, 2-yearly screening from age 40 is approximately 2.9 to 5.7%, which is sufficiently high to warrant screening by 5-yearly colonoscopy.

-- \ iFOBT should be performed every 2 years from age 40, and colonoscopy should be performed every 5 years from age 50 to age 74. - \low-dose (100 mg) aspirin daily should be considered (see Aspirin).
+- FOBT should be performed every 2 years from age 40, and colonoscopy should be performed every 5 years from age 50 to age 74. - low-dose (100 mg) aspirin daily should be considered (see Aspirin).